 Callander Landscape Partnership

-As part of the Callander Landscape Partnership, CYP helps to deliver a ‘Heritage Skills’ programme that empowers local young people to gain experience within the hospitality, outdoor tourism and conservation sectors.
-To date, this project has employed 6 young people as Modern Apprentices – some in Hospitality and some in Rural Skills.
+As part of the Callander Landscape Partnership, CYP helped to deliver a multi-year ‘Heritage Skills’ programme.
+This was established to empower local young people to gain experience within the hospitality, outdoor tourism and conservation sectors.
+In total, this project saw 7 young people successfully complete their Modern Apprenticeships – some in Hospitality and some in Rural Skills.

 Our Hospitality MA’s split their time between gaining hospitality experience (within our social enterprises) and working towards outdoor qualifications.
-Previously, this has included Outdoor First Aid, Mountain Bike Leader training, Hill/Navigation skills and Canoeing/Rescue qualifications.
+This included Outdoor First Aid, Mountain Bike Leader training, Hill/Navigation skills, Archery and Canoeing/Rescue qualifications.
 On the Callander’s Landscape website, you can find out more about Hugh and Jack’s recent experiences of this programme.

-Our Rural Skills MA work closely with a range of local and national partners.
-Thanks to funding from Historic Environment Scotland, these MA’s also work towards a Level 2 award in Cultural Heritage and have already successfully completed a course at Canal College.
-Some recent projects have included archaeological excavations, natural conservation projects, community volunteer events and an oral history project.
+Our Rural Skills MA's worked closely with a range of local and national partners.
+Thanks to funding from Historic Environment Scotland, these MA’s also worked towards a Level 2 award in Cultural Heritage and successfully completed a course at Canal College.
+Projects included archaeological excavations, natural conservation projects, community volunteer events and an oral history project.
 Callander’s Landscape spoke to our Rural Skills MA’s about their experiences with the archaeology part of their work – you can find this here.